 The land comprising Brizes was granted by the Lord of the Manor in the 14th or 15th century.
-Morant (1768) stated that the house was built by Thomas Bryce, citizen and mercer of London, about 1498.
-However, a deed of 1341 in British Museum refers to a messuage held in the parish by John Brice.
+Morant (1768) states that the house was built by Thomas Bryce, citizen and mercer of London, about 1498.
+There is also a deed of 1341 in British Museum refers to a messuage held in the parish by John Brice.
 This may be the same family.

-Brice sold it in 1515 to Sir John Allen, alderman of London.
-From him to John Catchmaid (1528), to Edward Northey, attorney at law, In 1548 the house passed to the Pettus (Petit) family of Norfolk.
-During the civil war, Ralph Pettus, a 'great royalist', had his estate sequestrated for £800, and he had to mortgage the estate, he later lost it.
+Brice or Bryce sold it in 1515 to Sir John Allen, alderman of London.
+From him to John Catchmaid (1528), then to Edward Northey, attorney at law, In 1548 the house passed to the Pettus (Petit) family of Norfolk.
+During the civil war, Ralph Pettus, a 'great royalist', had his estate sequestrated for £800, and he had to mortgage the estate, but later lost it.

 The present house was built in the 1720s by the Glassock family who gained the estate from Pettus.
 The house then passed to Charles Dolby, and then to his brother William.
 In 1788, William instructed Richard Woods, a well known landscape gardener, to re-plan the gardens.

 John Royds inherited the land after the death of Louisa Dolby in 1868.
-Royds then began to purchase surrounding land including Dodds Farm and part of the adjacent parish of Doddinghurst.
-Royds later gifted land for the building of St Nicholas' Church.
+Royds then began to purchase surrounding land including Dodds Farm and parts of the adjacent parish of Doddinghurst.
+After his death, his brother, Charles, inherited the estate and later gifted land for the building of St Nicholas' Church.
 In 1949, the house was sold by the Royds family to the Hon.
 Simon Rodney, a descendant of Admiral Rodney.
 The house is now a school.